ajay-mallah/domain_access_webform/README.md

 # Domain Webform Access

-The Domain Webform Access module lets you restrict webform's forms and submissions access based on assigned domains.
+The Domain Webform Access module allows you to restrict access to webforms and their submissions based on assigned domains.
+It automatically assigns the active domain to forms and submissions at the time of their creation or submission.
+Additionally, it provides an extra filter for both forms and submissions.

 For a full description of the module, visit the [project page](https://www.drupal.org/project/domain_webform_access).